Services in your facility

 Internal calling, between rooms and for hotel services, is free.

-You are required to pay for any external phone calls which are charged at hotel rates (per minute).
+The hotel landline phone for outside calls is charged at hotel rates (per minute).

 Talk to facility staff to enable the service.